 While the weather in Abruzzo varies depending on whether you live by the coast or in the mountains, expect pleasant springs and hot summers.
 By the coast, daytime temperatures frequently reach 30⁰C in July and August and occasionally much hotter.
 In summer mountain homes come into their own, with cooling breezes.

-In winter the high mountains will be snowcovered, while the foothills enjoy mild temperatures, if wet.
+In winter the high mountains will be snow-covered, while the foothills enjoy mild temperatures, if wet.
 November is the wettest month, when mists can suddenly descend on the mountains.

-Abruzzo’s property market
+The property market in Abruzzo

-Although outside of the traditional ‘one-euro-property’ regions, there are super-affordable properties for sale in Abruzzo.
-They will require some renovation work, to put it mildly, so do consider why they are less costly.
-It may be that they are in a remote location, need expensive structural work or have been affected by seismic activity.
 A renovation project can sometimes become more expensive than expected, especially if the work requires a geometra or architect to prepare drawings, apply for planning permission, or update the structure to comply with rules.
 If your budget is sub-€100,000, however, it’s an option, but caveat emptor (“buyer beware”), as they used to say in Italy!

 Moving up in budget, it is possible to buy a two-bedroom detached property in good condition for upwards of €100,000.
 Due to young Italians moving to the cities, there are plenty of affordable homes available in villages and rural locations and prices can sometimes be negotiated down even further.